Modularising Verification Of Durable Opacity: Using IOA to Prove Durable Opacity

 \section{Using IOA to Prove Durable Opacity}

-Previous works~\cite{DBLP:conf/forte/ArmstrongDD17,DBLP:conf/opodis/DohertyDDSW16,DBLP:journals/csur/DongolD15,DBLP:conf/forte/ArmstrongD17} have considered proofs of opacity using the operational \TMS specification~\cite{DGLM13}, which has been shown to guarantee opacity \cite{LLM12}.
+Previous works~\cite{DBLP:conf/forte/ArmstrongDD17,DBLP:conf/opodis/DohertyDDSW16,DBLP:journals/csur/DongolD15,DBLP:conf/forte/ArmstrongD17} have considered proofs of opacity using the operational \TMS specification~\cite{DGLM13}, which has been shown to guarantee opacity~\cite{LLM12}.
 The proofs show refinement of the implementation against the \TMS specification using either forward or backward simulation.
-In this, both implementation and specification are given as IOA as to be able to employ standard simulation concepts.
+In this, both implementation and specification are given as Input/Output automata (IOA) to enable use of a standard simulation-based proof technique.
 For durable opacity, we follow a similar strategy.
 We develop the \DTMS operational specification, a durable version of the \TMS specification, that we prove satisfies durable opacity.
 By proving a simulation relation to hold between a (durable) STM implementation and \DTMS we can establish durable opacity of an STM.

 In the following, we will first of all shortly explain IOA and simulations in general and thereafter develop \DTMS.